 We will give our feet a rest and ride the Broadway Local to the fourth square on our tour.
 The subway station at Madison Square Park offers fun Subway art, great for a photo op!
 Next stop: Herald Square, directly across from Macy’s Department Store.
 An impressive monument (Photo 6) to the father-and-son publishers of the now-defunct New York Herald stands at the far end of this small park.

 We walk further along Broadway.
 From the size of the buildings here we can see clearly that the character of the street has changed.
 The 19th-century, lower-rise buildings between Union and Madison Squares have given way to the high-rise office towers of the 20th and 21st centuries.
 We are headed to Times Square, called the Crossroads of the World.

 Times Square is the last square on the Five Squares and a Circle Tour.
 It is the only square without a park.
 We will find very little that is green here.
-Instead bright lights, dazzling video displays, rushing traffic and great crowds have replaced any thing that Mother Nature would recognize.
+Instead bright lights, dazzling video displays and great crowds have replaced any thing that Mother Nature would recognize.
 The ABC-TV studios of Good Morning America (Photo 7) are located in this entertainment hub.

-We jump on the Red Line #1 subway in the Times Square area.
+We jump on the Red Line #1 subway in Times Square.
 Having finished with the tour’s Five Squares, we end at Columbus Circle, with its monument to the Italian explorer.
 In September of 2012 I took advantage of a temporary art exhibit, “Discovering Columbus.”
 The Japanese artist Tatzu Nishi enclosed the sculpture of Columbus (Photo 8) that tops the column in what he called a living room.
 This was a unique, once-in-a-lifetime experience to see this marble version of Cristoforo Colombo at close quarters.